google/digitalbuildings/tools/abel/validators/README.md

 ## Google Sheets template

-The format of an ABEL spreadsheet is well-defined, and it is suggested that you use the following [Google Sheets Template](https://docs.google.com/spreadsheets/d/1tcLjFnHiXUT-xh5C1hRKiUVaUH_CzgSI8zFQ_B8q7vs/copy#gid=980240783)
+The [ABEL Spreadsheet Template](https://docs.google.com/spreadsheets/d/1tcLjFnHiXUT-xh5C1hRKiUVaUH_CzgSI8zFQ_B8q7vs/copy#gid=980240783) has a strict format that must be adhered to.

 Below is a definition of each table and column in the ABEL spreadsheet:
 - [Site](#site)